Nitrokey/nitrokey-documentation/syntax.rst

 This is another Line to be translated.

 * This line is one of the tests for the automated translation workflow with weblate.
+* Adding this text should trigger the conmplete workflow of translation.